IgrecL/japanese/README.md

 # Japanese Learning Resources
-The best free resources that I personally use to learn Japanese.
+The best free tools and resources that I personally use to learn Japanese.<br>
+Click here to see a list of the specific works I read/watched, ranked by how hard they are to understand.

-## ① 初めに Introduction
+## 初めに Introduction

 ### 基本ツール Fundamental tools